200 Bible Verses about Liers

 Mark 4:1-41 ESV / 2 helpful votes

 Again he began to teach beside the sea.
 And a very large crowd gathered about him, so that he got into a boat and sat in it on the sea, and the whole crowd was beside the sea on the land.
 And he was teaching them many things in parables, and in his teaching he said to them: “Listen!
-A sower went out to sow.
+Behold, a sower went out to sow.
 And as he sowed, some seed fell along the path, and the birds came and devoured it.
 Other seed fell on rocky ground, where it did not have much soil, and immediately it sprang up, since it had no depth of soil. ...

 Matthew 18:15-22 ESV / 2 helpful votes